antoniodegou/web-portfolio-mod1/README.md

 In the form, if putting an email with a @ but without "." the validation throws an error but is inconsistent with the other errors.
 This is part of the Formspress library, and I couldn't find a way to fix it.
 The error shows below the form and not before the relevant field.

 In Firefox, a horizontal scroll bar appears in the portfolio section, which is not part of the design.
 The other browsers work correctly.

+I couldn't find a way to keep bootstrap bundled in my "style.css" and pass CSS validation.
+So I had to use a CDN so ViteJS wouldn't integrate the files.

+Vite JS update all paths in the HTML CSS and JS files to work once exported to the docs file.
+I couldn't configure ViteJS to update the href attribute inside the SVG files, so the "self.
+SVG" that has a picture in it had to have the same path in the dev environment and the docs file.
+That is why there is an Assets folder with a picture inside at the root instead of the src files with the other images.